asdfGuest/Legged-Lab/README.md

 - Isaac Sim 4.5.0
 - Isaac Lab 2.0.0

-and our RL library for run examples
+and our RL library to run the examples
 - [Simple-RL](https://github.com/asdfGuest/Simple-RL)